PhishPhillet/phishphillet/docs/_posts/2025-12-12-hire-a-phish.md

 I belong to a few meetup groups.
 For the last two months I have seen an interesting phishing message being posted as a new post/discussion to a few meetup groups.
-The phishing type is to offer, as they state, an *easy reliable work*, which translates to providing personal information (so the phisher can get loans and credit cards on the phish's name) or installing some malicious software disguised as the app required to perform work duties.
+This type is to offer, as they state, an *easy reliable work*, which translates to providing personal information (so the phisher can get loans and credit cards on the phish's name) or installing some malicious software disguised as the app required to perform work duties.